 Sec.
-64. The Board of Governors of The University of North Carolina shall authorize a tuition surcharge for students on the research university campuses in an amount of two hundred dollars (\$200.00) per student per year.
-The tuition surcharge shall be pro-rated for part-time students.
+64. The Board of Governors of The University of North Carolina shall authorize a tuition surcharge for students on the research university campuses in an amount of two hundred dollars (\$200.00) per student.
 The receipts from this surcharge shall be retained at the collecting campus and shall be used to increase the competitiveness of faculty teaching salaries, notwithstanding Part 14 of this act, in an amount equal to fifty percent (50%) of the total surcharge receipts, to increase student financial aid in an amount equal to thirty percent (30%) of the total surcharge receipts, and to enhance the operations of the library in an amount equal to twenty percent (20%) of the total surcharge receipts.